SolaceDev/solace-dev-codelabs/markdown/Trailblazer-search-account-activity/Trailblazer-search-account-activity.md

 Duration: 0:05:00

 You need to have an AWS Cloud account and access in order to run the cloud formation templates.
-CloudTrail needs to be enabled for the account, as well as Data Events for the dynamo db tables participating in this attack. (named '-UnusualDBActivity.-\*' - regex pattern)
+CloudTrail needs to be enabled for the account, as well as Data Events for the s3 bucket tables participating in this attack.

 You need to have AWS Cloudformation account and access in order to run the cloud formation template.